pingcap/docs-cn/system-variables.md

 - Persists to cluster: Yes
 - Type: Time
 - Default value: `00:00 +0000`
 - This variable is used to restrict the time window that the automatic update of statistics is permitted.
-For example, to only allow automatic statistics updates between 1AM and 3AM, set `tidb_auto_analyze_start_time='01:00 +0000'` and `tidb_auto_analyze_end_time='03:00 +0000'`.
+For example, to only allow automatic statistics updates between 1 AM and 3 AM, set `tidb_auto_analyze_start_time='01:00 +0000'` and `tidb_auto_analyze_end_time='03:00 +0000'`.

 ### tidb_backoff_lock_fast